Angrypuncake/MazeBuilderV1/README.md

 ### Rotating
 - The block that you are currently holding can be rotated with `r`.
 This will swap its width and height.
 Useful for quickly building walls.

-### Undo
+### Undo and Redo
-- Ctrl + Z will undo the last action, if it was to delete a block, it will restore the deleted block.
+- `Ctrl + z` will undo the last action, if it was to delete a block, it will restore the deleted block.
 If it was to place a block, it will then delete the block.
-- Re-doing (using Ctrl + y) will be added soon.
+- `Ctrl + y` will redo the last undone action (using `Ctrl + z`).
+Be careful, because if any action is taken after undoing, you will not be able to redo anymore.

 ### Loading
 - If you want to load your own walls to the editor, use the UPLOAD DATA BUTTON.
 This takes a txt file containing examples like: